How do I apply?

 What are the entry requirements?

-If you would like to know whether your qualifications meet our minimum requirements please email email@example.com stating your degree subject, the institution your graduated from and your final achieved or expected grade.
-You may also find the general information on degree equivalence helpful.
+If you would like to know whether your qualifications meet our minimum requirements, you may find the general information on degree equivalence helpful.
+If you have further questions, please do not hesitate to contact the department admissions team at email@example.com.

 Applicants should note that meeting the minimum academic requirement does not guarantee you will be made an offer of admission.